maxwell-k/ledger-windows-build/README.rst

         .\b2.exe link=static runtime-link=static threading=multi ^
            --layout=versioned

+    Boost is time consuming to build, especially as we have to build all of the libraries to build the unit test framework; the other libraries can be built at the same time.

 #.
 Patch build files for `mpir`:
     On lines 22 and 23 of `mpir\msvc\vs19\msbuild.bat` change `15.0` to `Current`.